harshangrjn/QuantumCircuitOpt.jl/README.md

 <!-- # QuantumCircuitOpt.jl -->
-**QuantumCircuitOpt.jl** is a Julia package which implements discrete optimization-based methods for optimization of the architecture of Quantum circuits.
-Given a desired target quantum gate and a set of elemental one and two qubit gates, this package provides a _provably optimal exact_ (or, if preferable, an approximate) decomposition with minimum number of elemental gates and CNOT gates. _Note that QuantumCircuitOpt currently supports only decompositions up to three qubit gates_.
+**QuantumCircuitOpt.jl** is a Julia package which implements discrete optimization-based methods for optimal synthesis of the architecture for Quantum circuits.
+While programming Quantum Computers, a primary goal is to build useful and less-noisy quantum circuits from the basic building blocks, also termed as elementary gates which arise due to hardware constraints.
+Thus, given a desired target quantum gate and a set of elemental one- and two-qubit gates, this package provides a _provably optimal, exact_ (or, if preferable, an approximate) decomposition with minimum number of elemental gates and CNOT gates. _Note that QuantumCircuitOpt currently supports only decompositions up to three-qubit gates_.

 ## Installation
 QuantumCircuitOpt.jl is a registered package and can be installed by entering the following in the package manager: